 If you are still driving your beloved 70’s macho machine, then your car will need a year-round wax treatment.
 Factory applied clear coating is a fairly recent advancement, so most cars from the pre-1980’s have no clear coat.
 This exposes your car to environmental damages and discoloration from contaminants like bird droppings or tree sap.

 If this is your case, we recommend you to use a harder paste wax that lasts longer like the P21S Carnauba Wax.
 In the absence of a clear coat, the wax will act as an additional protection from contaminants and light scratches.

 An everyday vehicle needs a car wax that cleans and prevents accumulation of dirt and paint contaminants.
 You would want something that you can apply every Saturday morning and be ready to drive again at noon.

 For everyday cars, we recommend using liquid waxes like Meguiars Ultimate Liquid Wax.
 It is easy to apply and dries quickly.
 It spreads easily and the polymer-based liquid acts as a cleaning agent providing your car with a fresh clean look.

 Like cars, boats also need wax treatment to protect their paint from environmental damage and contaminants.
 Aside from the usual UV protection, reducing oxidation and glossy finish, provided by car waxes, boats need protection from salt water that can easily degrade paint and accelerate rusting.

-We recommend using a marine wax like 3M 09030 Marine Ultra which can be applied on fiberglass gel coats, aluminum, metal, and topside paints.
+We recommend using a marine wax like 3M Marine Wax which can be applied on fiberglass gel coats, aluminum, metal, and topside paints.
 The marine wax is also an effective water repellent and keeps the paint protected from harsh open ocean sunlight.